TOD-theses/paper-T-RACE/main.typ

 == TOD simulation <sec:tod-simulation>

-To address the issues above, we provide a definition that explicitly states the used world states and block environments while also taking intermediary transactions into account:
+To address the issues above, we define a TOD simulation method that explicitly defines the used world states and block environments while also taking intermediary transactions into account:

 #definition("Normal and reverse scenarios")[
   Consider a sequence of transactions, with $sigma$ being the world state right before $T_A$ was executed on the blockchain: